Optimal Robust Reinsurance with Multiple Insurers: Application to reinsurance contract types

-If such $\boldalpha^*$, $\boldeta^*$ exist, then the solution to the Stackelberg game is $(\boldalpha^*,\boldeta^*,\varsigma^*)$. \end{proposition} Recall that, for fixed ambiguity aversion $\eps$, and fixed weights $\pi_k,\,k \in \N$, the reinsurance demand $\alpha_k^* = \alpha_k^\dagger[\eta_k^*]$, is a function of the optimal safety loadings $\boldeta^*$.
+Recall that, for fixed ambiguity aversion $\eps$, and fixed weights $\pi_k,\,k \in \N$, the reinsurance demand $\alpha_k^* = \alpha_k^\dagger[\eta_k^*]$, is a function of the optimal safety loading $\eta_k^*$.
 Interestingly, the safety loading of the premia for insurer-$k$ depends on insurer-$k$'s absolute risk aversion $\gamma_k$.
 Thus, an insurer with larger risk aversion is willing to pay a larger markup for the same contract.
 Furthermore, as the reinsurer's compensator $\varsigma^*$ is a function of $\boldalpha^*$ and $\boldeta^*$, the way the reinsurer distorts the insurer's loss model depends both on the covered loss and the safety loadings.

-To illustrate the solution, consider the case of two insurers, where each has exponentially distributed losses, but with different means and intensities.
+To illustrate the solution, we again consider the case of two insurers with both systemic and idiosyncratic losses.
+Each insurer's model assumes the marginal losses are exponentially distributed, but with different means and intensities.